UnfinishedExperimental/colaborativa.github.com/seccion-blog-EN.md

 template: light

 articulos: articles
-portada: Portada
+portada: Cover stories
 portada_subscripcion: Subscribe to our blog
+portada_todos:
-portada_todos: See all the articles
+ texto: See all the articles
+ url: /en/blog/all/
 categoria_subscripcion: Subscribe to
 categoria_otros: View the other
+categoria2:
-categoria2_slug: cultura-libre
+ slug: cultura-libre
+ texto: Free culture
+categoria3:
-categoria3_slug: ciudades-para-todos
+ slug: ciudades-para-todos
+ texto: Cities for all
+categoria4:
-categoria4_slug: colaborativa
+ slug: colaborativa
+ texto: Colaborativa
 ---